Skip to main content

 Overview

 PushMail's email validation API lets you verify email addresses before adding them to your lists or sending.
-Every validation runs four checks:
+Every validation runs four core checks, plus a deeper mailbox verification tier that confirms the individual address actually exists — not just that its domain can receive mail.

 CheckDescription